-Turn on or off guest access to Microsoft Teams
+Turn on or turn off guest access to Microsoft Teams

-Configure guest access in the Microsoft Teams admin center
+Configure guest access in the Teams admin center

 Sign in to the Microsoft Teams admin center.

-Set the Allow guest access in Microsoft Teams toggle switch to On.
+Set Allow guest access in Teams to On.

-Set the toggles under Calling, Meeting, and Messaging to On or Off, depending on the capabilities you want to allow for guest users.
+Under Calling, Meeting, and Messaging, select On or Off for each capability, depending on what you want to allow for guests.

 - Make private calls – Turn this setting On to allow guests to make peer-to-peer calls.

-- Screen sharing mode – This setting controls the availability of screen sharing for guest users.
+- Screen sharing mode – This setting controls the availability of screen sharing for guests.

 - Turn this setting to Disabled to remove the ability for guests to share their screens in Teams.